-1. Medical and Health Insurance
+1. Medical Plan

-Effective July 1, 2018, the City will increase its direct monthly contribution towards the premium cost for the medical insurance plan and coverage level selected by each participating employee to a maximum of \$1,200 per month.
-Employees will pay the difference in any monthly premium cost for the medical insurance plan and coverage level selected that exceeds the City's direct contribution.
+The City will make a direct monthly contribution towards the premium cost for the medical insurance plan and coverage level selected by each participating employee up to a maximum of \$1,200 per month.
+Employees shall be responsible for the difference in any monthly premium cost for the medical insurance plan and coverage level selected that exceeds the City's direct contribution.
+To the extent a participant does not utilize the entire \$1,200 toward medical premiums, the remainder shall be retained by the City and shall not be cashed out or applied to other benefits.